product-os/versionist/README.md

 If the increment level returned from this function is not defined, the commit will not alter the final version.

+### `getGitReferenceFromVersion (Function)`

+*Defaults to the identity function.*

+Declare this function to resolve a git reference from a semantic version.
+If you add `x.y.z` annotated git tags you should not need to specify this hooks, however it can be handy if you have other conventions, like prefixing the version with `v`, etc.

 ### `path (String)`

 *Defaults to `$CWD`.*